 We will follow the graduated approach to SEN support and the four-part cycle of assess, plan, do, review.
+Assess (consider what the child's needs are), Plan (identify what support can be offered and how it will be delivered), Do (carry out the planned support) and Review (evaluate what has or has not worked for the child).
 The ASSESS-PLAN-DO-REVIEW cycle is on-going to enable provision to be refined and revised as the understanding of the needs of the child grows.
 This cycle enables the identification of those interventions which are most effective in supporting the child to achieve good progress and outcomes.
-It enables class teacher and SENCo to implement next steps for each child.